vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Jain, Kailash Chand

 1972 Malwa Through the Ages (from the earliest times to 1305 ad).
-Delhi etc. JalhaṇaThe S¯uktimuktāvalī of Bhagadatta Jalhaṇa, edit. with an Introduction in Sanskrit by Embar Krishnamacharya.
+Delhi etc. JalhaṇaThe Sūktimuktāvalī of Bhagadatta Jalhaṇa, edit. with an Introduction in Sanskrit by Embar Krishnamacharya.
 Baroda 1938.
 Gaekwad’s Oriental

 Series, No. LXXXII.

-Jamb¯udvīpapraj˜napti
+Jambūdvīpapraj˜napti

 The Jambuddīvapaṇṇattī with the (Sanskrit) gloss of Dharmasāgaragaṇivara,